arangodb/docs/3.10/administration-reduce-memory-footprint.md

 --rocksdb.max-write-buffer-number-vpack
 ```

-but adjusting these will usually not help with RAM usage.
+However, adjusting these usually not helps with RAM usage.

 RocksDB Block Cache